Lifted Model Checking for Relational MDPs: Experiments

-Although pCTL-REBEL can check any formulae of the pCTL language in Section \ref{sec:pCTL}, in practice, some formulae are more costly than others.
-This experiment aims at evaluating the performance of different pCTL formulae in Table \ref{tab: showcases}.
-Table \ref{tab: showcases} includes formulae ranging from classic planning properties, i.e. reachability properties \citep{Kersting:2004, Boutilier:2001, Sanner:2009} to more complex, nested pCTL properties, e.g. the following $\phi_{\mathtt{nested}}(i,j)$ formula.
-Recall that $\phi_{\mathtt{nested}}(4,2)$ was discussed in Example \ref{ex: nested formula}, and its parse tree is in Figure \ref{fig:parse tree}.
-Table \ref{tab: showcases} also includes a formula that has an indefinite horizon.
+Although pCTL-REBEL can check any formulae of the pCTL language as discussed in Section~\ref{sec:pCTL}, in practice, some formulae are more costly than others.
+This experiment aims at evaluating the computational costs of different pCTL formulae.
+Table~\ref{tab: showcases} includes formulae ranging from classic planning properties, i.e. reachability properties~\citep{Kersting:2004, Boutilier:2001, Sanner:2009}, to more complex, nested pCTL properties, e.g. the following $\phi_{\mathtt{nested}}(i,j)$ formula.
+Recall that $\phi_{\mathtt{nested}}(4,2)$ was discussed in Example~\ref{ex: nested formula}, and its parse tree is in Figure~\ref{fig:parse tree}.
+Table~\ref{tab: showcases} also includes a formula that has an indefinite horizon, namely Property 5.

-We now discuss in detail Table \ref{tab: showcases}.
-First, all formulae in Table \ref{tab: showcases} are checked against models that have \textit{infinitely many} objects.
-This is possible due to its relational computation.
-Second, pCTL-REBEL can handle classic planning tasks by formulating them as reachability formulae (property 1,2,5, Table \ref{tab: showcases}) or constrained reachability formulae (property 3,6, Table \ref{tab: showcases}).
-For example, Figure \ref{fig: blocksworld 10 steps} visualizes the states that satisfies property 2 in Table \ref{tab: showcases}.
-Third, pCTL-REBEL can check, in an infinite model, formulae that have an infinite horizon (property 5, Table \ref{tab: showcases}).
-This is not possible for explicit-state model checkers as the number of state is infinite.
-Finally, pCTL-REBEL can handle nested formulae such as $\phi_{\mathtt{nested}}(i,j)$ (property 4, Table \ref{tab: showcases}).
-Under the time-out of 1800 seconds, pCTL-REBEL can compute $\phi_{\mathtt{nested}}(3,1)$, which is cheaper to compute than $\phi_{\mathtt{nested}}(4,2)$.
-Nonetheless, Figure \ref{fig:nested formula exp} visualizes the results of $\phi_{\mathtt{nested}}(4,2)$ by relaxing the time limit.
-More discussion about nested formulae is in Experiment \ref{exp: pctl operation cost}.
+We now discuss Table~\ref{tab: showcases} in detail.
+First, all formulae in Table~\ref{tab: showcases} are checked against models that have \textit{infinitely many} objects, which is possible only because pCTL-REBEL uses lifted inference.
+Second, pCTL-REBEL can handle classic planning tasks by formulating them as reachability formulae (Property 1,2,5, Table~\ref{tab: showcases}) or constrained reachability formulae (Property 3,6, Table~\ref{tab: showcases}).
+For example, Figure~\ref{fig: blocksworld 10 steps} visualizes the solution to Property 2 in Table~\ref{tab: showcases}.
+Third, pCTL-REBEL can check, in an infinite model, formulae that have an infinite horizon (Property 5, Table~\ref{tab: showcases}).
+This property cannot be evaluated by an explicit-state model checker as state space is infinite.
+Finally, pCTL-REBEL can handle nested formulae such as $\phi_{\mathtt{nested}}(i,j)$ (Property 4, Table~\ref{tab: showcases}).
+Under a time-out of 1800 seconds, pCTL-REBEL can compute $\phi_{\mathtt{nested}}(3,1)$, which is cheaper than computing $\phi_{\mathtt{nested}}(4,2)$.
+Nonetheless, Figure~\ref{fig:nested formula exp} visualizes the results of $\phi_{\mathtt{nested}}(4,2)$ by relaxing the time-out.
+More discussion about nested formulae will be in Q5.